WA6YDQ/RadioUno/README.md

 an SWR indicator during transmit, DC voltage display on the 2x16 char LCD, different modes controlling lines on the MCP23008, and a WSPR subsection that lets you transmit WSPR from one of the channels or the VFO.
 There is a beacon mode (CW).
-Band scan (100kc from current displayed frequency or channel frequency is used as a way to tell if there in any activity.
-100 kc is scanned in little over 37 seconds.
+Band scan (100kc from current displayed frequency or channel frequency) is used as a way to tell if there is any activity.
+100 kc is scanned in a little over 37 seconds.
 The RIT is a little different in that you can go past the usual +/- 10KC.
 Actually you can go as far apart as you like.
 Turning off RIT returns the receiver to the original frequency.